 Today, let’s focus specifically on SEO spam as a type of malicious attack.
 We will discuss what it is, what it includes, and how to deal with it.
 If your website is built with WordPress, this post will be particularly useful for you — because we list ways to find and remove SEO spam on WordPress.

 You may have heard about SEO spam in SEO questions and answers.
 SEO spam, also known as spamdexing, is a set of techniques used to increase search engine ranking and visitors by manipulation.

 Even relatively innocent techniques like keyword-stuffing on your own website are considered SEO spam.
-However, today we focus on malicious SEO spam that involves the hacking of other websites in order to insert spam links or other assets into it.
+However, today, we focus on malicious SEO spam that involves the hacking of other websites in order to insert spam links or other assets into them.
 By applying these techniques, hackers try to exploit the reputation and popularity of websites.

 Types of WordPress SEO spam

 WordPress is popular, which makes it a lucrative target for hackers.
 When breaking into your website, SEO spammers have a wide choice of malicious tactics.
 They often use them in combination, and these may go unnoticed.
 A lot of time may pass before you find your site built on WordPress infected with SEO spam and negative consequences already begin to show.
 Here are the most common ones.

 Spammy keyword insertion

 In order to rank for their own products or services, spammers will insert their keywords on your site.
 You and your users cannot see them.
 This is one of the black-hat SEO techniques.